v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 ## Reduce
 There is no reduce function required in Fluxtion, stateful map functions perform the role of reduce.
-In a classic batch environment the reduce operation combines the element of collection of items into a single value.
+In a classic batch environment the reduce operation combines a collection of items into a single value.
 In a streaming environment the set of values is never complete, we can view the current value of a stateful map operation which is equivalent to the reduce operation.
 The question is rather, when is the value of the stateful map published and reset.